Germany: Police arrest far-right threats suspect | DW | 04.05.2021

-The man is alleged to have used the pseudonym "NSU 2.0" to send hate mail to public figures, including several lawmakers.
+In the culmination of a lengthy probe, authorities have found the man they believe used the pseudonym "NSU 2.0" to send hate mail to public figures, including several lawmakers.

-Police in Berlin arrested the alleged author of a series of far-right threats on Monday.
+Police in Berlin arrested the alleged author of a series of far-right threats during a raid on his apartment on Monday.

 Public prosecutors in Frankfurt said the suspect had a series of prior convictions for extremist activities.

-The suspect's apartment has also been searched by authorities.
-The arrest came after an extensive joint probe between Frankfurt prosecutors and state police in the German state of Hessen.
+The arrest came after an extensive joint probe between prosecutors and investigators in the western state of Hesse.

 The suspect's hard drives have been seized by police and are currently being evaluated.